Ahh, seasonal inventory. Can’t live with it, can’t live without it.

 It’s important not to fall back on stale past data and forecasts.
 To avoid stockouts and overstocks, you’ll need to accurately gauge your stock requirements for every season based on your current sales and inventory data.

 One quick cautionary note: Most inventory forecasts are about as accurate as a coin toss.
-If you can, avoid manual forecasts like your business depends on it (because it does!).
+If you can, avoid manual forecasts like your business depends on them (because it does!).

 Basic tools like spreadsheets increase your chances of making expensive forecasting mistakes.
 Instead, opt for an automated, or even AI-enabled, inventory forecasting system to analyze your store’s freshest data in real time.📊

 Getting ahead of seasonal inventory doesn’t have to be complicated.
-Learn how SellersFunding can help you get the working capital you need to secure the inventory shoppers want.
+Learn how SellerFi can help you get the working capital you need to secure the inventory shoppers want.

 Common supply chain bottlenecks like waiting around for authorization, purchase orders, and back-and-forth communication with suppliers can stand in the way of staying in stock during peak seasons.